 Discussion: Fishing and boating on the Spanish Lake Lowlands Unit and Bayou Pierre Unit are permitted year-round during daylight hours only.
-Licenses, limits, and boating safety requirements are the same as those adopted by the Louisiana Department of Wildlife and Fisheries.
+Licenses, limits, and boating safety requirements are the same as those adopted by the LDWF.

 - Continue to improve access and fishing opportunities at Bayou Pierre and Spanish Lakes. - Build a boat launch to access the oxbow lake at the headquarters site and use vegetation to screen parking from the visitor center. - Put a fishing pier at the high site of the Headquarters Unit. - As more land is acquired and access is improved, explore ways to increase bank fishing opportunities.